greyhats13/evermos-technical-test-infra/README.md

 Deployment is consist of 3 deployment type:
 - Cloud deployment: to provision resource on the cloud using Terraform DigitalOcean Provider.
 - Toolchain deployment: to deploy required tools for services using Terraform Helm Provider.
-- Database deployment: mysql and redis deployment using Terraform Helm provider and deployed to Kubernetes as Statefulsets.
+- Database deployment: mysql and redis deployment using Terraform Helm provider and deployed to Kubernetes cluster as Statefulsets.
 - Service deployment: provision github, jenkins job, and cloudflare for CI/CD deployment requirement.